Skip to main content

 Ph.D. student Margaret Lawrimore’s image entitled “Flood-Prone Development in Charleston, South Carolina” received an Honorable Mention in NC State’s 2022 Envisioning Research contest

-• Collaborative, cross-disciplinary teamwork unites students and faculty from many research fields
+• Collaborative, cross-disciplinary teamwork unites students and faculty from diverse research fields

 • Guaranteed funding for four years includes a competitive minimum stipend of $30,000, health insurance, and tuition